chrismeeky/kmart/README.md

  3. Axios for API requests
  4. Context for global state management

+## Folder Architecture

+For this application, I followed the Domain Driven Design Architecture and Atomic Design principles.

 ## Assumptions

  1. The Backend is prone to errors; hence the handling of backend errors